Kharijite Rebellions (866–896): Kharijites under Harun

 Under Harun's command, the Kharijites continued their activities in the area around Mosul.
 They subdued numerous villages and rural districts adjacent to the Tigris River, putting deputies over these territories and levying taxes and tithes from the inhabitants.
 Harun also established an alliance with Hamdan ibn Hamdun, a Taghlibite chieftain and the eponymous founder of the Hamdanid dynasty, and over the course of the next several years the two leaders jointly conducted a number of campaigns within the Mosul district.

-In ca. 885 Harun and Hamdan decided to march on Mosul; they entered the city and Harun led the people in the prayers in the Friday Mosque.
+In ca. 885 Harun and Hamdan decided to march on Mosul; they entered the city and Harun led the people in the prayers in the jama masjid (congregational mosque).
 News of this incident was reported to Baghdad.
 A short time later, the district began to suffer from raiding activities by the Banu Shayban; in response, Harun and Hamdan assembled their forces in an effort to stop them.
 The two leaders met and advanced against the Arabs, but the Shaybanis defeated them in battle and forced them to fall back.

 Harun undertook another advance against Mosul four years later, after he received word that Ishaq ibn Kundaj, the city's governor, had killed a local Kharijite.
 He summoned his followers in al-Haditha and marched against the city, intending to attack its people in revenge.
 The city notables, however, managed to convince Harun to back down after they disassociated themselves from the governor's actions and apologized for the killing.